 On June 19, 2017, the Board of Directors of SGC approved, and SGC entered into, a rights agreement between SGC and American Stock Transfer & Trust Company, LLC (the "Rights Agreement").
 Concurrently, the Board of Directors of SGC adopted a resolution reserving for issuance a series of 20,000 shares of preferred stock.
 On January 10, 2018, the Rights Agreement was amended and restated to account for the Reincorporation Merger (the "Amended and Restated Rights Agreement").
-In connection with the Amended and Restated Rights Agreement, the preferred stock was designated as Series A Junior Participating Preferred Stock, par value \$.001 per share, upon the exercise of rights under the Amended and Restated Rights Agreement provides for a dividend of one preferred share purchase right ("Right") for each share of common stock of SGC.
-Each Right entitles the holder to purchase one tenthousandth of a share of Series A Junior Preferred Stock for a purchase price of \$109.00, subject to adjustment as provided in the Amended and Restated Rights Agreement.
-As of December 31, 2019, none of these shares were outstanding and no Rights were exercised.
+In connection with the Amended and Restated Rights Agreement, the preferred stock was designated as Series A Junior Participating Preferred Stock, par value \$.001 per share, upon the exercise of rights under the Amended and Restated Rights Agreement.
+The Amended and Restated Rights Agreement provides for a dividend of one preferred share purchase right ("Right") for each share of common stock of SGC.
+Each Right entitles the holder to purchase one ten-thousandth of a share of Series A Junior Preferred Stock for a purchase price of \$109.00, subject to adjustment as provided in the Amended and Restated Rights Agreement.